lakeraai/lakera/README.md

 # :pencil2: What is Lakera's MLTest?

-Lakera's MLTest **finds critical performance vulnerabilities** in computer vision systems before they enter operation.
+Lakera's MLTest **finds critical performance vulnerabilities** in computer vision systems and allows you to easily fix them before they enter operation.

-You can think of it as having a **safety expert** at your fingertips that makes sure your models work as expected when put into operation.
+You can think of MLTest as your trusted **safety expert** that knows how to ensure that your models work as expected once deployed.

 MLTest **completely automates testing** of computer vision systems - something that has previously consumed special knowledge and significant resources.

 So what are the **main benefits** of using MLTest?

+* You understand where your models are likely to fail.
-* You reduce iteration time because you know exactly which issues to fix next.
+* You know exactly which issues to focus on, which to fix next, meaning you can reduce iteration time.
-* You develop faster because you don't have to set up complex testing infrastructure.
+* You don't have to set up complex testing infrastructure as MLTest provides that out of the box, meaning you can focus on what really matters and develop faster.
-* Your development iterations become a lot more structured which means you'll develop much better models.
+* You can showcase progress to team members, management, and customers easily.

 MLTest is **designed privacy-first**.
 This means that while it's super easy to set up and configure, it completely runs on-premise – your data and models never leave your infrastructure.